 Vishnu had studied in my school Utkramit Madhya Vidyalaya, Tangrain up to 8th class.
 He had passed matriculation examination with second division from Pallimangal High School.

 Vishnu was one of the most favourite students for me.
 He was good in studies.
 And he was a fast sprinter too.
 He had secured first place in swimming competition.
-I had taken him to Ranchi for taking part in a swimming competition.
+I had taken him to Ranchi for competing in a swimming competition.

 Vishnu’s family is very poor.
-And owing to extreme poverty, ignorance and miserable health facilities in Potka area, Vishnu died, perhaps of a simple urine infection.
+And owing to extreme poverty, ignorance and dilapidated health facilities in Potka area, Vishnu died, perhaps of a simple urine infection.

 I used to bear all expenses of his study, which were not too high.

-They continued taking him to quacks and village ojhas and gunis and local vaidyas.
+They continued taking him to quacks and village ojhas and guns and local vaidyas.
 His condition kept worsening.

 Later, I learnt that he was taken to his maternal uncle’s house in Orissa.